Monotonicity of the Laplace Transform for Tomography in Dissipative Systems: Mathematical Model for Magnetic Induction Tomography

 By linearity and \eqref{eq:sum_f}, the solution of \eqref{governing_eq} can be written as

-where the series at the r.h.s. corresponds to the source-free response, whereas $\J_F$ is the forced response, i.e. a particular solution of \eqref{governing_eq} related to the specific prescribed source $\J_S$.
-Initial condition $\left( \J(\rr,t=0)) \text{ prescribed}\right)$ is imposed via constants $c_n$s:
+where the series on the r.h.s. corresponds to the source-free response, while $\J_F$ is the forced response, i.e., a particular solution of \eqref{governing_eq} related to the specific prescribed source $\J_S$.
+The initial condition $\left( \J(\rr,t=0)) \text{ prescribed}\right)$ is imposed by the constants $c_n$s:

 \begin{proposition} It is worth noting that

 \end{proposition} \begin{proof} Indeed: